Geaht/DER/README.md

 ## How to use the code

 To run the DER algorithm for the artefact detection you need to execute the DER.m in MATLAB.
-You only need to define what spike-sorting algorithm you are using:
+You only need to define what spike-sorting algorithm you are using and the path to the data:

 ```
 DER(data_path,'Wave_clus')